MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clear-schema-cache-command.md

 |Node2|Failed

 > [!NOTE]
-If the command fails or one of the rows in the returned table contains _Status=**Failed**_ the command can be safely retried.
+> If the command fails or one of the rows in the returned table contains *Status=Failed* the command can be safely retried.